scrabbletank/farhome-rules/rulesdoc.md

 When making any roll, a Hexed creature replaces a critical with a single success for every level of Hex on the creature.
 For example, a creature with Hex 2 will replace the first 2 crits they roll with a single success each.

 ##### Incapacitated
-An incapacitated creature takes no actions and automatically fails Strength and Dexterity saving throws.
+An incapacitated creature takes no actions and automatically fails strength and Dexterity saving throws.

 ##### Paralyzed
 A paralyzed creature automatically failure dexterity saving throws.
 When taking any Action they must first roll a Wound die.
 If the result is a wound they do not take the action and lose the AP spent.